bios2/biodiversity_modelling_2019/slides/05-presence_only/pres/index.md

 ### <font color = "red">Problem</font>

-This likelihood function cannot be solve because the integral does not have closed form
+This likelihood function cannot be solve because the integral does not have a closed form

 It has to be approximated numerically.
 In mathematical terms this is known as <font color = "blue">quadrature</font>.